bob-fornal/work-notes/CDA/EC2--Virtual-Machines.md

+# Amazon EC2: Elastic Compute Cloud

-# EC2: Virtual Machines
+Virtual Machines

-* EC2 User Data
-* EC2 Meta Data
-* EC2 Instance Launch Types
-* EC2 Pricing
-* AMIs
-* EC2 Instances Overview

 By default, your EC2 machine comes with: